Niger entry requirements for Romania passport holders

 Frequently asked questions

-No. Niger does not offer visa on arrival for Romanian citizens.
+No. Niger does not offer visa-on-arrival for Romanian passport holders.
 You must obtain a visa from a Nigerien embassy or consulate before you travel.
+There is no exception for tourism or short stays.

 Official sources